aws/aws-parallelcluster/docs/source/configuration.rst

 initial_queue_size
 """"""""""""""""""
-The initial number of EC2 instances to launch as compute nodes in the cluster.
+The initial number of EC2 instances to launch as compute nodes in the cluster for schedulers other than awsbatch.

 The default is 2 for default template. ::